blackjax-devs/blackjax/examples/MultipleChains.md

 _ = pmap_states.position["loc"].block_until_ready()
 ```

-The returned data looks identical to the `vmap` case
+Note that the samples are transposed compared to the `vmap` case

 ```{code-cell} ipython3
 pmap_states.position["loc"].shape